Suspects in killing of Baltimore County police officer arrested, were involved in burglaries in area

 An intense manhunt involving aircraft and trained dogs came to an end Tuesday after a female officer was killed in a Baltimore suburb and four teenage suspects who were involved in burglaries in the area were arrested in connection with the slaying, officials said.

-The four-year veteran of the force, who has not officially been named by authorities, was responding to a suspicious vehicle call Monday in the community of Perry Hall that Baltimore County Police Cpl.
-Shawn Vinson said may have been the result of a burglary, when she encountered a suspect and was “critically injured.”
+The four-year veteran of the force, identified in court records obtained by the Associated Press as Amy Caprio, was responding to a suspicious vehicle call Monday in the community of Perry Hall when Baltimore County Police Cpl.
+Shawn Vinson said she encountered suspects and was “critically injured.”

-Baltimore County Police and Fire announced on Twitter that all four suspects were teenage males.
+Baltimore County Police and Fire announced on Twitter that all four of the suspects were teenage males.

 "Detective(s) have verified that the group were involved in burglaries in the area," the agency said.
 "Officers will be in the area today to canvass for property stolen during these burglaries."

-One of the teeangers named in court documents obtained by FOX45 as Dawnta Harris from Baltimore, who admitted that he "drove at the officer" when she told him to get out of the car while three others burglarized a house.
+One of the teenagers involved in the killing was identified by authorities as Dawnta Anthony Harris from Baltimore, who admitted in court documents obtained by FOX45 that he "drove at the officer" when she told him to get out of the vehicle while three others burglarized a house.

-Police, who would not confirm the suspect's name, told Fox News the teenager will be charged as an adult.
+Harris has been charged as an adult with first-degree murder and is being held at the Baltimore County Department of Corrections, according to police.
+The 16-year-old is expected to appear for a bail review by Tuesday afternoon.

 The other teenagers have not been identified.